 I love how comfortable my hubby is with me shouting or crying when we watch TV.
 I love how excited I can get with him at little things.
 He gets me in ways most do not.
-When I am upset, he does not try and tame or rescue me anymore. 🙂 He knows I am strong in ways that are important, and I am just working my way through pain instead of ignoring it.
+When I am upset, he does not try and tame or rescue me anymore. 🙂 He knows I am strong in important ways, and I am just working my way through pain instead of ignoring it.

 I am not as quick-witted as I would like.
-I do my best to tell the truth about how I feel.
+I do my best, to tell the truth about how I feel.
 I speak up when others are unkind or disrespectful.
 Not as much as I would like because, quite frankly, I am stunned into silence when it happens, or worse, I find myself defending myself, which is pointless when people don’t hear what I have to say.
-I found myself at different times in my life closed hearted, so I know that underneath their projections, they are good people with painful stories of their own.
-Which is why I try hard not to be triggered, but it still happens sometimes.
+At different times in my life, I found myself closed-hearted, so I know that underneath their projections, they are good people with painful stories of their own.
+This is why I try hard not to be triggered, but it still happens sometimes.